|

 • Investors expect the Fed to cut interest rates by 25 bps on Wednesday.

-The Indian Rupee (INR) trades mildly higher against the US Dollar (USD) at open on Tuesday.
-The USD/INR pair ticks down to near 90.30, but remains close to its all-time high of 90.70, amid a slowdown in the pace of foreign outflow from the Indian stock market.
+The Indian Rupee (INR) bounces back against the US Dollar (USD) on Tuesday.
+The USD/INR pair falls to near 90.15 amid a slowdown in the pace of foreign outflow from the Indian stock market.

 Over the last two trading days, overseas investors have pared their stake by an average worth of Rs.
 547.25 crore, which is lower than the average selling of Rs.
 2,491.18 crore seen in the first four trading days this month.

 Foreign Institutional Investors (FIIs) have relentlessly sold their stake in the Indian equity market in the second half of the year due to a delay in the announcement of a United States (US)-India trade deal.
-This has led to the widening of India’s fiscal deficit and strong demand for US Dollars in the non-deliverable forward (NDF) market.
+The US-India trade uncertainty has widened India’s fiscal deficit and strong demand for US Dollars in the non-deliverable forward (NDF) market.

-However, the outlook for the Indian Rupee remains uncertain as top negotiators from India and the US have not provided any hint on the timeframe in which they can reach a consensus.
+However, the outlook for the Indian Rupee remains uncertain, as top negotiators from India and the US have not provided any hint of a timeframe for reaching a consensus.

 On the domestic front, investors await the retail Consumer Price Index (CPI) data for November, which will be released on Friday.
 According to a December 4-8 Reuters poll, India’s retail inflation is expected to have grown at an annualized pace of 0.7%, faster than 0.25% in October.